albanisyahrill/ML-pipeline-with-airflow/README.md

 - **training_evaluation_model:** Loads processed data, builds and trains a Keras model, evaluates, and uploads the best model to MinIO.

 ### `dags/deployment/utils/deploy.py`
-- **preprocess_image:** Preprocesses an image for model input.
+- **login_huggingface_hub:** Authenticates to Hugging Face Hub using a token from the environment.
-- **predict_image:** Runs inference on an uploaded image.
+- **push_to_hf_hub:** Pushes the exported model folder to the Hugging Face Hub repository.
-- **create_streamlit_ui:** Loads the model from MinIO and runs the Streamlit UI for inference.
+- **execute_push:** Airflow task that loads the model from MinIO, saves it to disk, and uploads it to Hugging Face Hub.

 ### `dags/helper/minio.py`
 - Provides static methods for:
 - Uploading/downloading datasets, pickled data, and model files to/from MinIO.
 - Ensures all pipeline stages interact with MinIO in a consistent, robust way.

 ---